AndresZapSoto/Header-Practice-/README.md

 LIST OF FILES:

 1. Header01.html >> A simple header with logo img and simple bar nav [done]
-2. Header02.html >> Logo setting with CSS and drop-down bar nav [In process]
+2. Header02.html >> Logo setting with CSS and drop-down bar nav responsive [done]

 >>>>  FOR REQUESTS COMMITS